raspberrypi/documentation/remote-access/vnc/README.md

 If you're connecting from the [compatible VNC Viewer app](https://www.realvnc.com/download/viewer/) from RealVNC, enter the user name and password you normally use to log in to your user account on the Raspberry Pi.
 By default, these credentials are `pi` and `raspberry`.

 If you're connecting from a non-RealVNC Viewer app, you'll first need to downgrade VNC Server's authentication scheme, specify a password unique to VNC Server, and then enter that instead.
 To do this, open the VNC Server dialog on your Raspberry Pi, select **Menu > Options > Security**, and choose **VNC password** from the **Authentication** dropdown.

 ## Playing Minecraft and other directly rendered apps remotely

-You can remotely access apps which use a directly rendered overlay, such as Minecraft, the text console, the Pi camera module, and more.
+You can remotely access apps which use a directly rendered overlay, such as Minecraft, the text console, the Raspberry Pi Camera Module, and more.

 ![Minecraft running on Raspberry Pi via VNC](images/raspberry-pi-minecraft.png)